 - The ESA shall have a harness, leash, other tether or cage as appropriate.

 - The owner must show proof that all vaccines, if required, are up to date.

 - The ESA is only allowed in the individual residence to which the individual with a disability is assigned by Residence Life.

 Requests for emotional support animals will be treated as requests for accommodations and should be directed to the Coordinator of Disability Services, Gerry Volpe, in the Academic Support Center (Babcock Hall, 802-468-1428).
 Decisions will be made collaboratively by the Coordinator of Disability Services, Director of Residence Life, and the Associate Dean of Students.

 Castleton University is committed to the support of students with disabilities.
 There are a limited number of medical single rooms available for students with medical, psychological, psychiatric, mobility, visual, or hearing impairment-related conditions, whose symptoms preclude the student from living with a roommate.
 Requests for medical singles will be treated as requests for accommodations and should be directed to the Coordinator of Disability Services in the Academic Support Center (Babcock Hall, 802-468-1428).

 The University’s Disabilities Access Committee is comprised of faculty, students, and administrators.
 Its mission is to educate the University community about disability-related issues and to support members of the University community who have disabilities.
-For more information visit the Disabilities Access Committee website or contact the Associate Dean of Students, Victoria Angis, at (802) 468-1231.
+For more information contact the Associate Dean of Students, Victoria Angis at (802) 468-1231.